 One blow-out day is not the end of the world if that’s what you want to do!
 But I do want to push back against the idea that Christmas has to be a time of over-indulgence.
 And that providing healthy options makes you a Grinch.
-So here’s a few ways to lighten your Christmas lunch that will fly under the radar.
+So here are a few ways to lighten your Christmas lunch that will fly under the radar.

 These are the little bowls of things that I always fill up on by accident.
 Try these tips to make sure your guests save tummy room for the main event!

 - Make vegie, bean or yoghurt based dips – we’ve got some lovely recipes here

 - Add some colour to your trays.
-Add vegie sticks, olives and cherry tomatoes to your antipasti platters
+Add vegie sticks, olives and cherry tomatoes to your antipasto platters

 - Bowls of fancy flavoured popcorn (scroll down to the 'variations' box for tasty flavour additions) are great to nibble on

-- Offer lower alcohol options like light beer, reduced alcohol wine/ sparkling and punch with plenty of juice and ice
+- Offer lower-alcohol options like light beer, reduced-alcohol wine/sparkling and punch with plenty of sparkling water and ice

 - Put bottles of water in the same esky as the booze – it’ll remind people to take a break and hydrate

 - Make a fancy non-alcoholic drink.
-We’ve got some beautiful ideas here, including the festive-coloured strawberry and mint sparkling drink.
+We’ve got some beautiful ideas here, including the festive pineapple sparkler

 More tips from our dietitian Ali on what to drink when you’re not drinking.

-I’m not talking about a sad and soggy lettuce that people put on their plate out of a sense of duty.
+I’m not talking about sad and soggy lettuce that people put on their plate out of a sense of duty.
 I’m talking about big, bold, colourful and satisfying salads that will have people coming back for more.

 - Roast vegies are crazy good in salads.
-Roast pumpkin, onion and zucchini in your favourite spice mix, add some feta and baby spinach and boom.
-Terrific with roast beef.
+Use roast pumpkin, onion and zucchini tossed in your favourite spice mix, add some feta and baby spinach and boom.
+Terrific with roast beef!

 Dessert is often the thing that pushes us over the edge into food coma territory.
 Try taking a good break (and even a gentle stroll!) before dessert to let your lunch settle and improve your digestion.
 There’s also loads of ways to take the sting out of sweets.